Guidelines and Information on Proposal Submission

 1. Demonstrate the attitude and/or ability to accomplish discovery and/or innovation

-1. Adopt an interdisciplinary frame of reference to foster an appreciation of the relations among different fields of knowledge
+1. Adopt an interdisciplinary framework to foster an appreciation of the relationship among different fields of knowledge

-2. Emphasise intellectual content as well as generic skills in communication, inquiry, thinking, problem solving and teamwork
+2. Emphasise intellectual content alongside generic skills in communication, inquiry, thinking, problem-solving and teamwork

-3. Introduce essential concepts, methods, and orienting conceptual frameworks of the subjects concerned
+3. Introduce essential concepts, methods, and conceptual frameworks of the subjects concerned

 4. Utilise engaged pedagogies

-5. Provide the intellectual depth expected of credit-bearing university courses at the same level
+5. Provide the intellectual depth appropriate for a credit-bearing university course at the same level

 6. Relate the subject matters to modern human experience